datboyblu3/Cloud-Research/Oracle/Oracle Foundation.md

 ## OCI Architecture

 #### Regions
-- A region is a localized geographic area
+- A region is a localized geographic area that has many datacenters aka *Availability Domains*
 - Oracle cloud regions are globally distributed data centers that provide secure, high performance, local environments
+- Three kinds of regions:
+  - Commerical: any customer can launch resources in these regions
+  - Government: Only governments can launch resources in these regions
+  - Azure Connected: Some commercial regions are connected to Azure
+- A region can be multiple places in the world

 #### Availability Domains
 - These are one or more data centers located within a region